jingxuanlim/markdown-resume/README.md

 	php composer-setup.php
 	php -r "unlink('composer-setup.php');"
 	```
 	Once composer is installed, you will notice instructions to use it.
-For me, it is:
+For example:

 	`Use it: php composer.phar`